paper-engineer/guides-to-life/docs/README.md

 * SEO tags (note: I didn't test this)
 * Google Analytics (note: I didn't test this)

-## A thing I did not do

-The javascript that manages the top navigation bar light/dark toggle is, according to chatgpt, outdated.
-Considering where I got the original from, no surprise.
-But it works right now.

 ## Setup

 0. Clone or fork or whatever, I cbf with remote themes.